-The Temp field displays the temperature for each channel
+The Temp field displays the temperature at the Output Power Transistors for each channel

-The Bat Volt field displays the main battery's voltage.
+The Bat Volt field displays the main battery's voltage (voltage applied at the Vmot tabs).

 The Ctrler Volt field displays the controller's internal regulated 12V voltage.